 The Board of Directors has determined that the members of the Audit Committee are independent, in accordance with applicable rules promulgated by the SEC and NASDAQ listing standards.
 Each member is able to read and understand fundamental financial statements, including the Company's balance sheet, income statement and cash flow statement.
-The Board of Directors has determined the Ms. Kendall is an "audit committee financial expert" as defined in Section 401(h) of Regulation S-K promulgated by the SEC under the Exchange Act.
+The Board of Directors has determined that Ms. Kendall is an "audit committee financial expert" as defined in Section 401(h) of Regulation S-K promulgated by the SEC under the Exchange Act.

 The Audit Committee assists the Board in overseeing and monitoring the integrity of the Corporation's accounting and financial reporting process, its compliance with legal and regulatory requirements and the quality of its external and internal audit processes.
 The role and responsibilities of the Audit Committee are set forth in a written Charter adopted by the Board.
 The Audit Committee reviews and reassesses the Charter annually and recommends any changes to the Board for approval.
-As a result of additional requirements being imposed by the Sarbanes-Oxley Act, the Audit Committee recommended that the Board approve a complete amendment and restatement of the Charter.
-On December 4, 2003, the full Board agreed with the recommendation and adopted the written Amended and Restated Audit Committee Charter attached as Appendix A to this Proxy Statement.
+As a result of additional requirements being imposed by the Sarbanes-Oxley Act, in 2003 the Board approved a complete amendment and restatement of the Audit Committee Charter.
 The Audit Committee will continue to review and reassess the Charter annually and recommend any changes to the Board for approval.

 The Audit Committee is responsible for overseeing the Corporation's overall financial reporting process.
-In fulfilling its responsibilities for the financial statements for fiscal year 2003, the Audit Committee:
+In fulfilling its responsibilities for the financial statements for fiscal year 2004, the Audit Committee:

-- Reviewed and discussed the audited financial statements for the year ended December 31, 2003 with management and Deloitte & Touche LLP ("D&T"), the Corporation's independent auditors; - · Discussed with D&T the matters required to be discussed by Statement on Auditing Standards No. 61 relating to the conduct of the audit; and - Received written disclosures and the letter from D&T regarding its independence as required by Independence Standards Board Standard No. 1 and discussed with D&T their independence.
+- Reviewed and discussed the audited financial statements for the year ended December 31, 2004 with management and Deloitte & Touche LLP ("D&T"), the Corporation's independent auditors; - Discussed with D&T the matters required to be discussed by Statement on Auditing Standards No. 61 relating to the conduct of the audit; and - Received written disclosures and the letter from D&T regarding its independence as required by Independence Standards Board Standard No. 1 and discussed with D&T their independence.